The Holderness Family: Career

-The Holderness Family first found fame in 2013 when they released "XMAS Jammies" - a parody of Will Smith's "Miami" meant to be their family's digital Christmas card.
-Overnight, their video went viral on YouTube, garnering 15 million views in one week.
-They have been making videos ever since.
+In 2013, the Holderness Family released "XMAS Jammies," a parody of Will Smith's "Miami" meant to be their family's digital Christmas card.
+Their video went viral on YouTube and had 18 million views in its first 10 years.

 Subsequent releases included a Halloween-themed Snoop Dogg parody called "Kin and Moose", a Meghan Trainor parody about Thanksgiving titled "All About That Baste", a parody of Eminem's "Lose Yourself", and a parody of Dean Martin's "Baby, It's Cold Outside" which garnered over 75 million views on Facebook.

 In 2020, when COVID-19 hit, they made several viral parodies and skits, including a Hamilton medley about wearing a mask and a Frozen parody called "It's Vaccination Day" to showcase their reactions to securing a COVID-19 vaccine appointment.

 They have released a new "XMAS Jammies" every holiday season, and have added over 300 additional parodies in between.
 Kim has also starred in several viral skits in their subchannel "Holderness Family Vlogs", including "When Rona Won't Leave", "The New Normal" and "Every Hallmark Movie Ever".

 On broadcast television, the Holderness Family have appeared on The Today Show, Fox & Friends, Good Morning America, CNN, HLN, CBS This Morning, and multiple times on Right This Minute.
 Their full-length specials include The Holderness Family on UPTV, The 12 Foods of Christmas on The Food Network, and The Greatest Holiday Video Countdown on The CW.
+Kim and Penn won Season 33 of the Amazing Race.

-Books
+Books and podcast

-On March 30, 2021, Kim and Penn's book about improving communication in a marriage, Everybody Fights: So Why Not Get Better At It, was published by the HarperCollins subsidiary Thomas Nelson.
+On March 30, 2021, their book about improving communication in a marriage, Everybody Fights: So Why Not Get Better At It, was published by the HarperCollins subsidiary Thomas Nelson.

-Their newest book, ADHD is Awesome: A Guide to (Mostly) Thriving With ADHD, was published by Harper Horizon, April 30, 2024.
+In 2024, they published ADHD is Awesome: A Guide to (Mostly) Thriving With ADHD, followed in 2025 by the children's book All You Can Be with ADHD, which was described as "a rhyming celebration of how special it can be to have a brain that works differently."

-Podcasts

-On May 1, 2018, the Holderness Family premiered their podcast Holderness Family Podcast.
-The two discuss personal issues and mental health mixed in with fun topics.
-They also have several bonus episodes, recounting each episode of The Amazing Race 33.
-The couple discusses their thoughts and feelings with each obstacle.
-These episodes are also available on YouTube.
+In 2018, they launched the Holderness Family Podcast, which has since been renamed Laugh Lines with Kim & Penn Holderness.
+The two discuss personal issues, growing older and lighter topics.
+The program is also available on YouTube.